OmniDexFinance/omnidex-lending/README.md

 ### Mainnet fork deployment

-You can deploy Aave Protocol v2 in a forked Mainnet chain using Hardhat built-in fork feature:
+You can deploy OmniDex Protocol v2 in a forked Mainnet chain using Hardhat built-in fork feature:

 ```
 docker-compose run contracts-env npm run aave:fork:main
 ```

-### Deploy Aave into a Mainnet Fork via console
+### Deploy OmniDex into a Mainnet Fork via console

-You can deploy Aave into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.
+You can deploy OmniDex into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.

 Run the console in Mainnet fork mode: